 It is hard to slow a fast-beating heart.
 However, you can easily control your breathing.
 Slow it down, consciously.
-Slow, deep breathes stimulate the vagus nerve.
+Slow, deep breaths stimulate the vagus nerve.
 This activates the parasympathetic nervous system, counteracting the sympathetic nervous system – the fight-or-flight response that kicks in when we are scared or anxious.

 Aim for six breaths per minute.
 This rate seems to be optimal in remaining calm and promoting efficient oxygen exchange, keeping the heart rate low.

 In addition, focus on your exhalations.
 Exhalations stimulate the vagus nerve more fully and more efficiently than inhalations.
 Extending them further than inhalations will therefore calm you more readily.
 Try aiming for four second inhalations followed by six second exhalations.

 If you want a way to quickly alleviate the symptoms of anxiety at any given moment throughout your addiction recovery, grounding might be the answer.
 It’s a great way to climb down from stress.

 When we are anxious, our thoughts typically do a couple of things.
 They might race.
 They might freeze.
 Or they might do both at once (trust me, it happens).
 You might find yourself focusing obsessively on any given problem, worry, or concern.
 You might catastrophise, talking yourself into ever greater anxiety.